Aggregated Odds Implementation Guide

 • A Betting Event points to a Tournament.
 If the Tournament Id is not set on a Betting Event, it is because the Tournmament is far in the future (i.e. next year's Masters), and once we have the Tournament record, they will be linked

-Golfer Identification and Golfer Props
+Golfer Identification & Golfer Props

 • Unlike in the other sports, golfers are not currently defined at the Betting Market level.
 They are defined strictly at the Betting Outcome level